By law, all Victorian retirement villages must have an internal dispute resolution scheme. This is a general guide to managing your village’s scheme.

 This section summarises what you, as the manager, are legally required to do (you can be penalised for not complying with the law).
 It also outlines actions that may not be required by law, but which we recommend as good practice.

 If your village has an owners corporation, the Owners Corporations Act 2006 sets out a separate three-step process to deal with grievances with lot owners.
-For more information, view our Complaint handling in your owners corporation page.
+For more information, view Complaint handling in your owners corporation.

 General tips for handling complaints between residents